How I got a Global Talent UK visa: a comprehensive guide and my experience

 Family

-As I wrote above, the Global Talent visa also allows you to bring your partner and children with you:
+As previously mentioned, the Global Talent visa also allows you to bring your partner and children:

-They get a special status dependants which means that they are directly dependent and tied to your visa.
-If you decide not to renew your visa and leave the UK, they will also have to leave the country with you.
-However, they can live and work legally for the duration of the visa, as can the main holder of the talent visa.
+They hold a special status as ‘dependants,’ meaning they rely on and are linked to your visa.
+If you choose not to renew your visa or leave the UK, they must also depart.
+However, they are permitted to legally live and work throughout the visa’s duration, similar to the main talent visa holder.

 Indefinite leave to remain

-After a few years on your visa, you may be able to apply for permanent residence so that you can continue to live in the UK without a time limit and have access to social security benefits.
-It’s called Indefinite Leave to Remain, or ILR.
+After spending a few years on your visa, you might qualify to apply for permanent residence, known as Indefinite Leave to Remain (ILR).
+ILR allows you to live in the UK without time restrictions and access social security benefits.

 gov.uk/indefinite-leave-to-remain